 Up to half of patients hospitalized for heart failure are back in the hospital within 6 months.
 Many people return because of lifestyle factors, such as poor diet, failure to comply with medications, and social isolation.

 Programs that offer intensive follow-up to ensure that the patient complies with lifestyle changes and medication regimens at home can reduce rehospitalization and improve survival.
 Patients without available rehabilitation programs should seek support from local and national heart associations and groups.
 A strong emotional support network is also important.

 Medicare recently approved cardiac rehabilitation for some patients with heart failure.
 Ask your doctor if a program near you may be appropriate.

 Monitoring Weight Changes

-Sodium (Salt) Restriction.
-All patients with heart failure should limit their sodium (salt) intake to less than 2,300 mg a day.
+All patients with heart failure should limit their sodium (salt) intake to less than 2,400 mg a day.
 (Check with your doctor for exact sodium limits.)
-Do not add salt to cooking and meals, and avoid foods high in sodium.
+DO NOT add salt to cooking and meals, and avoid foods high in sodium.
 These salty foods include ham, bacon, hot dogs, lunch meats, prepared snack foods, dry cereal, cheese, canned soups, soy sauce, and condiments.
-Some patients may need to reduce the amount of water they consume.
+Some people may need to reduce the amount of water they consume.
 People with high cholesterol levels or diabetes require additional dietary precautions.